 Nighttime Solar Energy Storage: Required Battery Capacity For Homes

-Step 1: Identify nighttime loads.
-Focus on devices used after sunset, such as lighting, televisions, routers, and refrigerators operating at night.
+- Step 1: Identify nighttime loads.
+Focus on devices used after sunset, such as lighting, televisions, routers, and refrigerators, operating at night.

-Step 2: Calculate nighttime power consumption.
+- Step 2: Calculate nighttime power consumption.
 Summarize the energy consumption of devices used exclusively at night.
 For example, the energy consumption of 5 LED lights is 0.25kWh, a television is 0.24kWh, and a refrigerator is 0.5kWh, resulting in a total nighttime power consumption of 0.99kWh.

-Step 3: Determine the number of batteries.
+- Step 3: Determine the number of batteries.
 Using the aforementioned formula, a household with a nighttime power consumption of 1kWh needs a 1.3-1.5kWh lithium iron phosphate battery, taking into account depth of discharge and efficiency.
-Most households require 3-10kWh of battery capacity for reliable nighttime power supply, corresponding to 1-2 standard 5kWh modules.
+Most households require 3-10kWh of battery capacity for a reliable nighttime power supply, corresponding to 1-2 standard 5kWh modules.

 Solar Battery Backup For Multi-Day Power Outages: Capacity Calculation